 Scotland Yard The restaurant is located in the SONY building premises: Mobilvägen 6, 221 88 Lund

 – You can order lunch from Moroten och piskan online.
-Your lunch will be delivered to the dining room on floor 14 in the E-building 07.30 at 11.30 on the same day as you order.
+Your lunch will be delivered in the E-building dining hall (fourth floor) at 11.30 on the same day as you order.

 1 – Place your order before 9.00